 Over 30,000 websites are hacked each day according to Forbes.com.
 The easiest way for a hacker to get into your site and begin spreading malware or making noticeable changes to your site is to not take the necessary steps to protect yourself online, which begins with basic Internet safety.
+One effective approach to safeguarding your online presence is by investing in IT services Richmond.
+These services provide expert support and proactive monitoring, ensuring your business, website and digital assets are secure from potential threats.

 While these tips probably seem like common knowledge it’s good to review with a new staff each year, both for their personal safety, and for the freshmen who have not had a lot of experience using some of these digital tools.